qdf/AMLSim/Documentation.md

 Events within the scheduler are handled as they are inputted, as the scheduler is using a heap to gather the next event.
 Clients, once called to step by the scheduler, will then enact their next action where an AbstractTransactionModel will assist with handling the transaction.

+For fraud type of transactions they are handled with the classes within the amlsim.model.fraud module.
+Each one handles transactions based on the type of Graphical configuration set for the fraud account.
+For normal accounts, transactions are handled through the objects within the amlsim.model.normal depending on the model type.

 ---

 # AMLSim Sample Use